Ulric Cross

-Early years
+Early life and education

 Ulric Cross was born on 1 May 1917, in Belmont, Port of Spain, Trinidad, to Reginald Rufus and Maud Iris Cross.
 He was the second child in a family of nine.
 At the age of 11, he came first in Trinidad's Government Exhibition Scholarship Examination, thus qualifying for five years of free secondary education, and went on to attend St Mary's College.
 He was devastated by his mother's death when he was just 13 years old.
 His academic focus was completely derailed, and so, after completing five years of college education, he left school.
 His first job was with the Trinidad Guardian as a copy editor.
 Then he worked for about four years as a clerk to Leo Pujadas, Solicitor.
 When Cross turned 21, he joined the Civil Service and worked for a while with the Trinidad Government Railway.
 In this job, his close colleague was J. O'Neil "Scottie" Lewis.